danjacobellis/EE445S-lab/docs/lab1.md

 Complete the following exercises during your lab section.
 Include your results in the lab report.

-If you are unfamiliar with a particular MATLAB function, type `doc <function>`  or `help <function>` in the matlab command window.
+If you are unfamiliar with a particular MATLAB function, type `doc <function>`  or `help <function>` in the MATLAB command window.

 ### DSP in MATLAB

-Since these exercises are intended to teach the basics of matlab, the solutions are provided.
+Since these exercises are intended to teach the basics of MATLAB, the solutions are provided.

 1. Create a vector `t` representing the continuous time variable with range of one second and sampling period of of $T_s = 0.001$ sec.
 Please exclude the last data point, i.e., the end point becomes 1-1/fs.
 One way to create a vector of evenly spaced numbers in MATLAB is with the `:` operator.
 Alternatively, you can use the `linspace` function.